Cynth42/cat-clicker-premium-pro/README.md

 2. Click on the cat's image to display the number of counts.
 Each click increments the cat object's counted clicks.

 3. An Admin button is provided to manually change the cat's name, number of clicks or image path.
 Simply click on it.
+You can also save or cancel changes made.

 ## Contributing